-You will have a scar.
-This will look red but will fade slowly over a variable period of time between a few months and a few years.
-Some people produce a Keloid scar (raised/highly coloured scar).
-This is due to their skin type; it is unpredictable before surgery and may be treatable at a later date.
-You will need to protect your scar from direct sunlight for at least 18 months; it is advisable to use a total sun block.
+You will have a scar, this will look red but will fade over the next two to three months.
+Some people produce a Keloid scar (raised/highly coloured) this is due to their skin type; it is unpredictable before surgery and may be treatable at a later date.
+You will need to protect your scar from direct sunlight; it is advisable to use a total sun block